Bookkeeping Guide 2026-03-19

 Prepare complete tax package including prior year return, estimated payment records, and state tax documents.
 This step ensures your accountant has everything needed for accurate filings.
 Gather these items early to avoid last-minute stress during tax season.

-Start with federal tax documents like your prior Form 1040 and Schedule C. Include records of Q1 to Q4 estimated payments via Form 1040-ES.
+Start with HMRC documents from the prior tax year like your prior SA100 return and supplementary pages.
+Include records of Q1 to Q4 estimated payments via payment-on-account submissions.
 These help verify payments and calculate any owed amounts or refunds.

-For state requirements, collect your annual report and sales tax returns.
+For state requirements, collect your annual report and VAT returns.
 Special items like a home office worksheet with square footage calculations and a detailed mileage log support key deductions.
 Keep logs contemporaneous, noting dates, purposes, and odometer readings for items like client visits.

 Use digital delivery through secure client portals for organisation.
-Tools like SmartVault offer cloud storage at around $20 per month.
-This creates an audit trail and simplifies sharing with your CPA.
+Tools like SmartVault offer cloud storage at around £20 per month.
+This creates an audit trail and simplifies sharing with your qualified accountant.

 Federal Tax Checklist

-Begin by locating your prior year's Form 1040 and Schedule C for sole proprietorships or small businesses.
+Begin by locating your prior year's the SA100 return and its supplementary pages for sole traderships or small businesses.
 These provide a baseline for income and deductions.
 Cross-check against your profit and loss statement from accounting software like QuickBooks or Xero.

-Document all quarterly estimated payments with Form 1040-ES vouchers or bank statements showing transfers.
+Document all quarterly estimated payments with payment-on-account confirmations or bank statements showing transfers.
 Include any extension payments if filed late last year.
 This prevents penalties for underpayment.

-Gather 1099 forms for freelance income and W-2s for employees.
+Gather CIS300 records and P60s for employees.
 Track business expenses such as travel and meals, ensuring separation from personal costs.
 Use a chart of accounts for clear categorisation.

 State and Local Filings

-Compile your state annual report and filed sales tax returns for the fiscal year.
+Compile your state annual report and filed VAT returns for the accounting year.
 Verify compliance with local business licences and property taxes.
 These vary by region, so check your state's revenue department site.

 Include payroll records if you have employees, covering withholdings and unemployment insurance.
 For LLCs or corporations, add franchise tax documents.
 Organise in digital folders labelled by type and date.

-Prepare reconciliation summaries for sales tax liabilities.
+Prepare reconciliation summaries for VAT liabilities.
 This aids your tax preparer in spotting discrepancies early.
 Use Excel spreadsheets for quick overviews.

 Special Deduction Worksheets